outbrain/cv-boostifier/CONTRIBUTING.md

 First of all - thank you for taking your time to contribute to our project 🙂 In this file you'll find instructions on how to contibute and develop **new themes** to CV Boostifiter.

-## Adding a Theme
+## Adding a Skin

-In order to add a theme to CV Boostifier, please follow the instructions below.
+In order to add a Skin to CV Boostifier, please follow the instructions below.

 1. Clone the CV Boostifier repository:
 ```sh